 During the first year of Prohibition the number of crimes committed in 30 major cities in the U.S. increased 24%.
 Arrests for drunkenness and disorderly conduct increased 21%.
 And arrests for drunken driving jumped by 81%.

 During the first ten years, the murder rate climbed 78% across the country.8 In Chicago, almost 800 gangsters died.9 Nationally, the homicide rate per 100,000 people rose almost two-thirds during Prohibition.10

-Prohibition created more crime.
-It destroyed legal jobs and created a black market in which criminals violently fought over markets.
+Actually, Prohibition created more crime.
+It did so by destroyed legal alcohol jobs.
+In turn, this created a black market over which criminals violently fought.
 It also diverting money from the enforcement of other laws.